goshiphq/goship-cms/content/blog/what-is-dry-van-shipping.md

 Besides, dry vans will work for both businesses and individual shippers.
 Clothes, furniture, consumer packaged goods, and equipment are just some of the commodity types that can be moved with dry vans.
 Generally, you are good to deploy dry van shipping for mostly everything, except:

-* If your freight is perishable and requires temperature control or monitoring
+* Freight consisting of perishable goods and temperature sensitive elements that require temperature control and monitoring.
-* If your freight is too big or bulky to fit in a dry van
+* Freight that is too large in size or too bulky to fit in a box trailer.

-## Most commonly shipped dry van goods:
+## What are the most common types of goods for dry van shipping?

+A lot of popular goods that need constant replenishment are regularly shipped in box trailers since these transportation means are aimed at fast delivery.
+Dry vans usually move:

 * Clothing and retail products
 * Consumer packaged and household goods